Come join your fellow Angelenos for the annual Nisei Week Festival taking place in the heart of historic Little Tokyo.

-“It is with great pride that we present to you the much-anticipated return of our beloved festival to the streets of Little Tokyo,” shared co-presidents Nancy Okubo and Cory Hayashi in a statement.
+“It is with great pride that we present to you the much-anticipated return of our beloved festival to the streets of Little Tokyo,” shared co-presidents Nancy Okubo and Cory Hayashi last year in a statement.
 “The past two years marked only the second time that the Festival was not held.
 The first time was during World War II (1941-1948), when Japanese Americans were unjustly sent to U.S. incarceration camps.
 During both these times, Little Tokyo was affected by economic uncertainty as well as political and racial turmoil.”

 Nisei Week is a nine-day festival honoring Japanese culture and roots.
 In fact, it’s one of the longest-running ethnic festivals in the U.S. — and the celebration returns this month.

 “Our 2023 theme is Turning the Corner,” states Foundation President David Yamahata.
 “It is our hope that as the threat of the pandemic stabilizes, we can return to celebrating the Nisei Week Festival as we have done in previous years.”

 Little Tokyo is inviting Angelenos to celebrate and learn about Japanese history and culture through beautiful events and installations — happening throughout the district from Saturday, August 13 to Sunday, August 20.
 Guests can expect a lovely plaza festival, Japanese cultural exhibitions, traditional ondo street dancing, and more!
 As always, the event is free and open to the public.

 Along with these festivities, Little Tokyo’s restaurants, shops, and museums are offering special products, deals, and programs during the Festival dates.
 So come on down and celebrate culture!